 Please discuss the status of efforts to transition your software to emerging architectures.
 Please answer the questions below and provide any additional information that will help us understand what needs to done to successfully transition codes to run efficiently on next-generation architectures.

-Does your software have CUDA/OpenCL extensionsf so, are they used, and if not, are there plans ?
+Does your software have CUDA/OpenCL extensions?
+If so, are they used, and if not, are there plans to add them?

 Does your software run in production now on Titan or elsewhere using GPU hardware?

-Does your software have OpenMP directives now f so, are they used, and if not, are there plans ?
+Does your software have OpenMP directives now?
+If so, are they used, and if not, are there plans to add them?

-Does your software run in production now on Mira or Sequoia using threading?
+Does your software run in production now on Mira or Sequoia (BG/Q) using threading?